senzing-garage/kubernetes-demo/docs/helm-rabbitmq-postgresql-airgapped/README.md

 ## Synopsis

-Bringng up a Senzing stack on Kubernetes in an air-gapped environment using Helm, RabbitMQ, and a PostgreSQL database.
+Bring up a Senzing stack on Kubernetes in an air-gapped environment using Helm, RabbitMQ, and a PostgreSQL database.

 ## Overview